Samhollowood/CaveCalcV2.0/README.md

 ## Usage
 The CaveCalcV2.0 module should now be in your python or anaconda environment.
-Users can use CaveCalcV2.0 via the GUI or by settings up a .py script to run (see below).
-Doing this, users can run models, multiple models, or models alongside the Carbonate Data Analyser (CDA).
+Models can be run via the GUI or by running a .py file.
+Users can run a single models, multiple (a batch) of models, and models alongside the new Carbonate Data Analyser (CDA) mode.
 Detailed instructions are available in **manual.pdf**.

-In summary, users can run models via:
+To summarise, users can run models via:

 - The **Graphical User Interface (GUI)**
 - The `run_models.py` script (in `API_models/`)